zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

 {{</tabs>}}

-## Running Multiple Ingress Controllers
+## Run multiple Ingress Controllers

 If you are running multiple Ingress Controller releases in your cluster with enabled custom resources, the releases will share a single version of the CRDs.
-As a result, make sure that the Ingress Controller versions match the version of the CRDs.
-Additionally, when uninstalling a release, ensure that you don’t remove the CRDs until there are no other Ingress Controller releases running in the cluster.
+Ensure the Ingress Controller versions match the version of the CRDs.
+When uninstalling a release, ensure that you don’t remove the CRDs until there are no other Ingress Controller releases running in the cluster.

-See [running multiple Ingress Controllers]({{< relref "installation/running-multiple-ingress-controllers.md" >}}) for more details.
+The [Run multiple NGINX Ingress Controllers]({{< relref "installation/run-multiple-ingress-controllers.md" >}}) topic has more details.

 ## Configuration